State Museum Nature and Human Oldenburg

 Are there restrooms and cafes?

-Facilities such as restrooms and cafes are typically available within the museum, but it’s best to confirm this on the official website.
+Facilities such as restrooms and possibly a café are typically available, but confirm specifics on the official website.

 What should I wear?